-In partnership with Princeton University, Columbia has developed a new field semester abroad program in Kenya on Tropical Biology and Sustainability.
-Operating during the spring semester, this global immersion experience will give students the opportunity to study ecology, evolutionary biology, conservation biology, environmental engineering, and sustainable development in in one of Africa’s most ecologically diverse and dynamic developing nations.
-Based at Princeton’s Mpala Research Centre in central Kenya, and with support from Columbia’s Global Center Africa in Nairobi, students will also travel across Kenya to places such as the forested slopes of Mt.
-Kenya, the wildlife-rich savannas of Laikipia, and the coffee and tea plantations of western Kenya.
-Students will take four 3-week course modules taught by Princeton and Columbia faculty who work in Kenya and other parts of East Africa.
+In partnership with Princeton University, Columbia offers a field semester abroad program in Kenya on Tropical Biology and Sustainability.
+Operating during the spring semester, this global immersion experience gives students the opportunity to study biology, environmental engineering, and sustainable development in in one of Africa’s most ecologically diverse and dynamic developing nations.
+Based at Princeton’s Mpala Research Centre in central Kenya, and with support from Columbia’s Global Centers | Africa in Nairobi, students will also travel across Kenya to places such as the forested slopes of Mt.
+Kenya, the wildlife-rich savannas of Laikipia, and the agricultural communities of western Kenya.
+Students will take four 3-week intensive course modules taught by Princeton and Columbia faculty who work in Kenya and other parts of East Africa.

 This course offers a small group of students the unique opportunity to study the ecology, evolution, and behavior of African animals and ecosystems in one of the world’s most biologically spectacular settings, the wildlife-rich savannas of Kenya.
-In addition to gaining sophisticated training in fieldwork, hypothesis-driven biological research, and scientific writing and presentation, the course gives participants many opportunities to observe and study a diversity of plants, animals, and their interactions.
-Lectures include core topics in ecology and evolution with emphasis on African animals and ecosystems that students will see in Kenya.
+In addition to gaining sophisticated training in fieldwork, hypothesis-driven biological research, statistics, and scientific writing and presentation, the course gives participants many opportunities to observe and study a diversity of plants, animals, and their interactions.
+Lectures include core topics in ecology and evolution with emphasis on the African animals and ecosystems that students will see in Kenya.

-EEEB W3923: Ecology and Conservation of African Landscapes.
+Savanna Ecology and Conservation (EEEB W3923).
 4 points.

 Only six percent of Africa's land is protected, and these areas are rarely large enough to sustain wildlife populations.
 Mostly, wildlife must share land with people who also face survival challenges.
 This course will explore how wildlife and people interact in Kenya, where new approaches to conservation are being developed and implemented.
 Lectures will cover the ecology of tropical grasslands and first principles underlying conservation and management of these landscapes.
 Field trips and projects will examine the dynamics between human actions and biodiversity conservation.